mnms/docs/docs/install-fbctl.md

 - number of masters
 - replicas
 - number of ssd(disk)
-- prefix of (redis data / redis db path / flash db path)
+- prefix of db path (used for redis data /redis db path / flash db path )

 Use below option not to save last used value.